rednafi/rubric/README.md

 ## Preface

 Rubric is an opinionated project initializer for Python.
+It assumes that you'll use:

+* Black as the primary code formatter.
+* Isort to sort the imports.
+* Flake8 to ensure style guide conformance.
+* Mypy to check the type hints.
+* Pip-tools to manage the dependencies.

-Following is a list of config files that Rubric is going to add to your directory:
+Following is a list of config files that Rubric is going to add to your directory.
+The files will contain minimal but sensible default configurations for the respective tools.
+You're free to change them as you like.

 ```
 root
-├── .flake8
+├── .flake8                  # Config file for .flake8
-├── .gitignore
+├── .gitignore               # Python specific .gitignore file
-├── makefile
+├── makefile                 # Makefile to lint your code
-├── mypy.ini
+├── mypy.ini                 # Config file for mypy type checker
-├── pyproject.toml
+├── pyproject.toml           # Toml file to hold a few common config vars
-├── README.md
+├── README.md                # A readme boilerplate
-├── requirements-dev.txt
+├── requirements-dev.txt     # File to specify the dev requirements
-├── requirements.in
+├── requirements.in          # File to specify the top level app requirements
-└── requirements.txt
+└── requirements.txt         # File to specify the pinned app requirements
 ```

 ## Installation

-* Make a virtual environment in your project's root director.
+* Make a virtual environment in your project's root directory.

-* Activate the environemnt and run:
+* Activate the environment and run:

     ```
     pip install rubric